 It is critical for the patient with fibrocystic breast condition to understand that this figure represents her total risk accumulated over a lifetime.
 This means that her actual increased risk of breast cancer in any given year is rather low.

 Breast cancer risk assessment can also be performed using a system known as the Gail Breast Risk Assessment tool.
-This system takes into account the following factors when calculating an individual women's risk: age (the model is valid only for women aged >35 yrs), age at menarche (the begnining of menstruation), age at first live birth, number of first-degree relatives with breast cancer, number of previous breast biopsies, the presence of atypical hyperplasia on any previous breast biopsy, and race.
+This system takes into account the following factors when calculating an individual woman's risk: age (the model is valid only for women aged >35 years), age at menarche (the beginning of menstruation), age at first live birth, number of first-degree relatives with breast cancer, number of previous breast biopsies, the presence of atypical hyperplasia on any previous breast biopsy, and race.

 Find out what women really need.